Are you looking to deepen your understanding of employee engagement?

-Employee engagement surveys are one of the most common ways to measure how engaged your employees are.
-After all, with such a wide range of employee engagement tools out there - who wouldn’t opt for one?
+Employee engagement surveys are one of the most common engagement efforts companies deploy.
+After all, with such a wide range of employee engagement software out there - who wouldn’t opt for one?

 When it comes to conducting such surveys, it’s fair to say that there’s not a one-size-fits-all approach.
 Some companies may conduct surveys once a year; others prefer a quarterly approach.
 That said, there are employers who don’t do employee engagement surveys at all.

 But, there’s also another possibility, and it’s something that an increasing number of employers seem to approve of.

 Namely, many employers pick online employee engagement platforms where they get to socialize with their employers each day, set up daily and weekly check-ins, conduct employee surveys, and customize questions suitable for their businesses.

 Such platforms allow workers from the same company to be connected even if they end up working from home, are on a leave (and yet they wish to check on their peers), or are otherwise looking for a quick way to communicate something to a larger group of colleagues.

 Also, such platforms are much more visually appealing and fun to use compared to emails, for instance (as some may think that certain things can be communicated via group emails).